Music

 Our music curriculum is high quality, knowledge-based, well-sequenced and is planned to demonstrate progression.
 If our pupils have understood and retained knowledge from the carefully sequenced curriculum we have taught, we know that they are where they should be.

-At The Pathfinder we ensure that children are equipped with music skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.
+At Pathfinder we ensure that children are equipped with music skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.

 We want the children to have thoroughly enjoyed learning about music, therefore encouraging them to undertake new life experiences now and in the future.